Showcase

 Governance

-The Governance of the Rhine-Main Universities: Transparent, Fair, Flexible, Binding
+The governance of the Rhine-Main Universities: transparent, fair, binding

 The RMU is based on the idea of a powerful strategic alliance, led by a team of strong independent partners.
 Through coordination and close cooperation, the RMU fosters improvement in its core areas: research, teaching, knowledge exchange and transfer, and administration and services.
 Furthermore, the RMU spurs the structured development of the Rhine-Main area into an integrated academic region.